This post may contain affiliate links, from which we earn an income.

 Close to the capital in south east England and on the banks of the Thames in the south east, Hurley Riverside Park is a large family run motorhome and caravan site which feels like a commercial camping park, with hedged pitches and electronic entry barriers.

-But, and this is the attraction, it’s right on the river (the lovely bubbling clean bit before it gets to London), with direct Thames access making it one of the best motorhome parks in the south.
+But, and this is the attraction, this touring park is right on the river (the lovely bubbling clean bit before it gets to London), with direct Thames access making it one of the best motorhome parks in the south.

 You could either arrive by kayak or canoe and camp, or you could bring a boat along if arriving by motorhome, and use the campsite’s own slipway to launch.

 Surrounded by lush meadows, walking trails and central England attractions such as Legoland and Windsor Castle, this campsite has a lot to offer and is one of the best holiday parks in the area.

-With a variety of touring pitches to suit every need and budget and really good facilities, this could be a perfect place to base yourself for a superb motorhome holiday.
+With a variety of touring pitches to suit every need and budget and really good facilities, this could be a perfect place to base yourself for a superb motorhome holiday, or even a trip to London.

 Celtic Camping, Pembrokeshire – Best for Teenagers